flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ### Unenforce composing

-If you want to exempt inputting value when it's still editing (composing), you should use `MaxLengthEnforcement.allowComposingTextToFinish` from now.
-This behavior allows some CJK characters temporary ignore the limitation until it finishes entering.
+To avoid truncating text while the user is editing, specify `MaxLengthEnforcement.allowComposingTextToFinish`.
+This behavior allows some Chinese, Japanese, and Korean (CJK) characters to temporarily ignore the limit until editing is complete.

 Code for the implementation: